 We’re finally to the approach I use the most: starting seeds in plastic pots.
-I recognize the concern in using a lot of plastic in the gardening process, but in this case, it’s mostly a matter of reusing what you already have on hand from plants you previously purchased.
-Most plastic pots can be reused for several years; in fact, my favorite pots are around 30 years old, left from when I had a nursery.
+(If you’re considering using some other sort of container, check out Alternatives to Sowing in Pots.)
+I respect the concern about using a lot of plastic in the gardening process, but in this case, it’s mostly a matter of reusing what’s already on hand from previous plant purchases.
+Most plastic pots can be reused for several years; in fact, my favorite seed-sowing pots are decades old now, leftover from when I had a nursery 30 years ago.

 One thing you may notice in the photos here: I do not clean (or sterilize) my pots before reusing them.
 Should you?
 Probably.
 It can’t hurt, anyway, if you have the time and inclination.
-I used to, when I was newer to the seed-growing game, but I have to admit that I haven’t for 20-some years now.
+I used to, when I was newer to the seed-growing game, but I have to admit that I haven’t for twenty-plus years now.
 My pots may have some old growing medium clinging to the inside, or mud on the outside from planting-out sessions, but I haven’t found that to be a problem.
-If I knew I had issues with fungal diseases, like damping off, then I would be more careful, but that’s rarely a problem for me.
+If I knew I had issues with fungal diseases, like damping off, then I would be more careful, but that’s rarely a problem for me, thank goodness.
 I leave it to you to decide what works best in your situation.
-If you are having trouble with your seeds not germinating, or if they keel over soon after sprouting — which can indicate damping-off — I definitely recommend starting with clean pots (and fresh seed-starting medium too).
+If you are having trouble with your seeds not germinating, or if they keel over soon after sprouting—which can indicate damping-off—I definitely recommend starting with clean pots (and fresh seed-starting medium too).

 When you start saving pots to reuse, you’ll very likely end up with a variety of sizes to choose from.